 Our mission: Preserve.
 Protect.
 Promote.

 In 1990, Mary Deane Beattie bequeathed Beattie-Powers Place to the Village of Catskill "for the benefit of the community."
-However, she left no endowment to maintain it.
+However, she left no endowment for its care.

 Today, the grounds are a park open to all, and the house has been reimagined as an event space, broadening its role within the community.

-While the house's in-person events are being reconfigured during the pandemic, the park remains open every day, from sunrise to sunset.
+While the house's in-person events have been modified due to the pandemic, the park is open every day, sunrise to sunset.
 Please come visit!

 Board of Directors